Co-SIMP Miracle

 Figure~\ref{fig:DDconstraint} shows the expected sensitivity of a low threshold detector to the electrophilic scenario.
 An efficient technology seems to be detectors based on superconducting materials, for example, aluminum~\cite{1512.04533,1709.07882} (here with 1 kg-yr).
 Two other technologies for direct detection experiments with a low energy threshold~\cite{1708.06594,1708.08929} are discussed in the Supplemental Material.

 Figure~\ref{fig:constraintFuture} shows current constraints on the nucleophilic Co-SIMP scenario from a gram-scale cryogenic calorimeter experiment~\cite{1707.06749}.
 In addition, we find that a detector based on superfluid helium~\cite{1408.3581,1604.08206,1810.06283}, could test a significant fraction of the open parameter space, (here with 1 kg-yr and a threshold of $\sim \rm meV$).
+For an EFT approach to superfluid helium DM sensitivity see Refs~\cite{1902.02361,1907.10635,1911.04511}.
 Other techniques, based on polar materials~\cite{1712.06598,1807.10291} could provide comparable sensitivity to nucleophilic Co-SIMPs; see Ref.~\cite{1910.10716} for an overview of possible targets.
 The loop-induced elastic cross section is computed analogously to the leptophilic case, but where the larger mass increases the numerator.

 {\bf Other Possible Searches.---} In the Supplemental Material, we discuss a variety of other constraints on Co-SIMPs, none of which are yet as strong and secure as those above.
 The Co-SIMP process and loop-induced processes can produce x-rays, but we find that the current sensitivities of x-ray satellites~\cite{astro-ph/0102151,1609.00667} are insufficient to be competitive with direct-detection searches.
 However, future missions, such as Athena~\cite{1807.06092}, will test relevant parameter space.
 A variant of the Co-SIMP process, $e^+ + e^- \rightarrow \chi + \chi + \chi$, could cool supernovae and pre-supernova stars~\cite{SNModel,SNrefs}, but its effectiveness is limited by an accompanying opacity due to $\chi + e \rightarrow \chi + \chi + e$.
 We estimate the Co-SIMP self-scattering elastic cross section induced at two loops, but we find that it is low in the majority of the parameter space and consistent with observations~\cite{BulletCluster,1504.03388,1504.06576,1608.08630}.
 (However, in the nucleophilic scenario, it seems to provide the strongest bound on Co-SIMPs with low masses. ) Finally, spectroscopy of SM bound states~\cite{1310.6923} could test the Co-SIMP.
 Particularly, true muonium~\cite{0904.2225,1904.08458}, with a very compact wave function, would be ideal to test the leptophilic scenario~\cite{1401.6457}, once experimental observations can be performed.